Robustness through Data Augmentation Loss Consistency: DAIR: Data Augmented Loss Invariant Regularization

-where the regularization is directly applied to the loss.
+where the regularization is directly applied to the loss. \camera{This ``loss-level'' regularization approach is different from existing ``feature-level'' consistency regularization approaches discussed in \cref{sec:intro}.
+For example, consider a classification task with a neural network $\mathcal{F}(\cdot,\theta):\mathbb{R}^d \mapsto \mathbb{R}^k$ where $\theta$ denotes the weights of the network.
+This network takes a $d$-dimensional input data point and outputs a $k$-dimensional logit/softmax output.
+A popular training approach is to consider $\ell(z;\theta) = C(\mathcal{F}(x,\theta),y)$ where $C(\cdot,\cdot)$ is the cross-entropy loss and $z = (x,y)$.
+Existing regularization mechanisms, such as \cite{engstrom2018evaluating, kannan2018adversarial, zhang_icml_2019,robust_new,sinha2021consistency,von2021self,miyato2018virtual}, to name just a few, operate at the feature level, i.e., they are of the form $\mathcal{R}_{f} (\mathcal{F}(x,\theta),\mathcal{F}(\widetilde{x},\theta)).$ However, DAIR operates at the loss level as demonstrated in \cref{eq:DAIR-loss}.
 The idea behind DAIR is to simply promote $\ell(z; \theta) \approx \ell(\widetilde{z};\theta)$, and ignore the features or even the rest of the possible outcomes of $y$ and simply focus on the current sample's loss.
-Hence, DAIR is a relatively weak form of consistency regularization only enforcing an original sample and an augmented one to be equally likely under the learned model (assuming loss is a log-likelihood function).
-This weaker form of consistency is suitable for problems where feature consistency may not be conceptually meaningful.
-For instance, in language modeling when a pair of sentences differ in their corresponding named entities, it is not clear why we should enforce their embeddings to be similar, however, loss consistency is still meaningful promoting the probability of label given input to be the same on the original and the augmented samples.
+While DAIR is a relatively weaker form of consistency regularization, it is suitable for problems where feature consistency may not be conceptually meaningful (See \Cref{sec:covariance} for a more detailed discussion).
+For instance, in language modeling when a pair of sentences differ in their corresponding named entities, it is not clear why we should enforce their embeddings to be similar unless the label is desired not to depend on such named entity.
+However, loss consistency is still meaningful promoting the probability of label given input to be the same on the original and the augmented samples.}

 We remark that DAIR requires pairing information between original and augmented samples, which may not always be available (e.g., DomainBed~\citep{ERM}).
 However, we show that this simple approach is still broadly applicable to various real-world problems regardless of model architecture, and is indeed competitive with state-of-the-art methods for imposing invariance.
 As it turns out, we are particularly interested in a particular form of the DAIR regularizer: